Philadelphia School District plans to begin hybrid learning option next month

 "Schools that are unable to implement this model due to building capacity constraints, staffing needs, or other challenges will implement an alternative model that better supports student safety," the district says.

-The district says, while this is their tentative schedule, the proposed hybrid learning plan and timing could change due to factors including the number of teachers available to teach in person, school capacity constraints due to social distancing, number of families who choose to continue with 100% digital learning, "and the impact of ever-changing COVID-19 conditions are all factors that will influence how, when and if we can advance in-person learning."
+The proposed hybrid learning plan and timing could change due to factors including the number of teachers available to teach in person, school capacity constraints due to social distancing, number of families who choose to continue with 100% digital learning, "and the impact of ever-changing COVID-19 conditions are all factors that will influence how, when and if we can advance in-person learning."

-"At any time, the Health Department may require us to halt our plans or temporarily close a classroom, school or the entire district to help minimize the spread of COVID-19," Hite said in a note on the district's website.

 The district says its goal is for all students to remain with their current teachers whether they engage in hybrid learning or remain 100% digital.